anguyen36clayton/ITExp/Coding/Python/README.md

 ```
 v0.01: Password generator based on amount wanted and has a strength test.
 v0.05: Added grades to each of the 4 checks, upper, lower, digit, and special.
 Each is worth 25%.
+v0.06: Fixed bug where one check could have duplicates and be more than 25%.
 ```